alexyuehuang/OOP_Projects/README.md

+# Introduction
+This page includes all my work in class CSE 332: Object-Oriented Programming.
+All work are done in C++ and wrote on Visual Studio.
+Labs 4 & 5 I collaborated with Xuyan Qin and Alice Wang.
+The studios I collaborated with Xiaowen Ma.
+Instructions for labs are included.

-# studios
+# Studios
-base repo for student studio code
+repo for studio code

 For each studio below, list the Github Username of the group member's repo with your work in it.
 2.alexyuehuang